Essential Renormalization Group Equation for Gravity coupled to a Scalar field: Essential RG equation

 where we have indicated the operators with divergences in the first column, which are canceled by the relations listed.
 Solving these relations for $\gamma$'s, we obtain

-Thus we find that we can remove the divergent terms in Eq.~\eqref{divergentt} which are absent in the effective action by the field redefinitions.
+Thus we find that we can remove the divergent terms in \Cref{divergentt} which are absent in the effective action by the field redefinitions.
 Note that this is possible because we have nonzero vacuum energy $\varrho$.
 Otherwise, we cannot use $\gamma_{S^2}$ to remove a divergence, for example.
+This is in sharp contrast to the perturbative results, where the cosmological constant is absent and the $R^2$ term could not be eliminated through the field redefinition (see \Cref{'tHooft-Veltman}).
+A similar observation was made in Ref.~\cite{Solodukhin:2015ypa}.

 However, this process introduces new divergent terms in the RG equation.
-Those are the last 5 terms in Eq.~\eqref{divergentt2}.
+Those are the last five terms in \Cref{divergentt2}.
 Actually we can remove these new divergences by further field redefinitions, but these do not affect the coefficients of the Einstein and vacuum energy terms.
 So, these are not exposed explicitly here.
 We also note that this is possible again because of the presence of nonzero vacuum energy.
 In this way we can systematically move the divergent counterterms to higher derivative terms, which should be dealt with at the next order.
 These terms are of higher dimensions and are expected to be more irrelevant, like the Goroff-Sagnotti term.

 The remaining terms give the RG equations for $\varrho$ and $\kappa$: